scenariomartin/EnglishWords/words.md

 glamour :lure 1 ,the moonlight cast a glamour over the river.
-1 spotlit burn 1 ,burn out 1 flame ,the flames climb higher and higher fame ,hall of fame famous sparkle :glitter shiny 1
+1 spotlit burn 1 ,burn out 1 bury v | dig vn flame ,the flames climb higher and higher fame ,hall of fame famous flare nu ,more than 100 more are being treated at hospitals, witnesses say a flare or fireworks may have sparked the fire. sparkle :glitter shiny 1
 /darkness